SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-json.md

 For more information on local or remote Windows Event Log Source configuration, refer to [Local Windows Event Log Source](/docs/send-data/installed-collectors/sources/local-windows-event-log-source) and [Remote Windows Event Log Source](/docs/send-data/installed-collectors/sources/remote-windows-event-log-source).

-## Installing the Windows JSON App
+## Installing the Windows JSON app

 This section has instructions for installing the Sumo Logic JSON App for Windows and descriptions of each of the app dashboards.